 Cloudflare DNS can be updated via the Cloudflare API.
 For example, a Cloudflare customer can create a script to monitor for IP address changes and then have the script push those changes to the Cloudflare API.

 ddclient is a third-party Perl client used to update dynamic DNS entries for accounts on various DNS providers.
-Learn how to install ddclient for a Cloudflare domain.
-Also, refer to the ddclient documentation on sourceforge.net.
+For details, refer to the ddclient documentation on sourceforge.net.

 DNS-O-Matic is a third-party tool that provides a way to announce dynamic IP changes to multiple services.
 DNS-O-Matic allows a user to pick and choose what Dynamic DNS services to notify about the update and is configurable from a UI.
 Refer to the documentation for DNS-O-Matic.